MicrosoftDocs/Viva/WorkplaceAnalytics/Use/accelerate-change.md

 ## Engage influencers

 Leveraging the right teams and people to promote new technology can help drive adoption at scale.
 Well-connected people share information efficiently, but are not always easy to identify.

 The [Accelerate!
 How innovative companies can use a strategy network to capitalize on challenges](https://insights.office.com/management-strategy/strategy-network-how-innovative-companies-capitalize/) article says to "move faster and further, you need to pull more people than ever before into the strategic change game, but in a way that is economically realistic."

-A few ways to leverage influencers:
+Ways to leverage influencers:

 * Communicate through influencers by using MyAnalytics network insights to cultivate influence and the [Network](../myanalytics/use/network.md) page to see connections, top collaborators, and suggestions on how to improve connections.
 * Move cross-functional team collaboration to Microsoft Teams and ask influencer groups to create [Channels in Teams](https://docs.microsoft.com/microsoftteams/teams-channels-overview) for cross-functional team collaboration and to drive the conversations.